-These positions are also subject to the framework for market risk control and limits established for the treasury positions.
+These positions are also subject to the framework for market risk control and limits established for the treasury positions (see section on market risk).

 To monitor market and credit risk, daily reports are prepared on country risk based on an analysis of trends in credit default swaps and the comparison of implied rates derived from these instruments with official ratings assigned by the rating agencies.